CityofPortland/pbot-federated-apps/services/support/src/pages/index.md

 What is the difference between Strategy, Data, and Performance Division (SDP), PBOT Technology Services Division (TSD), and Bureau of Technology Services (BTS)?
 What is my role in data, process, or technology improvement?

-We are working on putting together some clarifying information and to start we have added team descriptions which you can check out [here](./team).
+We are working on putting together some clarifying information and to start we have added [team descriptions](./team).
+If you have suggestions on helpful information to include or questions you would like to see answered, submit a project support request [here](./requests)!

 ## Internal Support Request Routing at PBOT